Silverton Tramway

-The Silverton Tramway was one of only two privately-owned railways in New South Wales, originally founded to transport ore from local mines in the Broken Hill and Silverton region into South Australia.
+The Silverton Tramway was one of only two privately owned railways in New South Wales, originally founded to transport ore from local mines in the Broken Hill and Silverton region into South Australia.
 The company soon branched out, not only carrying ore from the mines but freighted other goods and offered a passenger service which eventually accounted for a third of their business.
 From 1888 to 1970 it was critical to the economic functioning of Broken Hill, by providing the key transport of ore to the Port Pirie smelters.
 It played a significant role in the politics and recreation of Broken Hill, and a crucial role at times of water shortage in Broken Hill.

 History

 Inception

 The Silverton Tramway was conceived as a way to transport silver-lead-zinc ore from the newly discovered ore deposits at Silverton, to the smelters at Port Pirie, with the line later extended to Broken Hill with the discovery of that field.
 The need for a private line was in part due to the New South Wales Government refusing to allow the South Australian Railways to extend its line from Port Pirie across the border.
-The Silverton Tramway Act of 1886 was passed by the New South Wales Government, permitting the narrow gauge line to be built by the STC.
+The Silverton Tramway Act 1886 was passed by the New South Wales parliament, permitting the narrow gauge line to be built by the STC.
 The Act also permitted the New South Wales Government to buy out the company and assets after 21 years, upon payment of an amount equal to 21 times the average divisible profits over the preceding seven years, and that the company could be obliged to alter the track gauge at any time at its expense.
 The line was built in twelve months at a cost of £125,000.
 The contract to build the line was awarded to C&E Millar, who were building the Peterborough to Cockburn line at the same time.
 The first train reached Broken Hill on 6 September 1887, with the line officially opened on 12 January 1888 by the Duke of Manchester.

 Services were initially operated by South Australian Railways Y class locomotives until the STC acquired its own locomotives.
 In late 1888, a deal was reached for the South Australian Railways to assume responsibility for the main line workings with the STC operating services to the various mines and sidings in Broken Hill.
 This ceased on 30 June 1893, with the STC once again operating all services.